-Last week we shared our first major re-upholstery video, How to Reupholster an Armchair, and today we’re back to finish up that project and show you how to sew the seat and backrest cushions for your newly reupholstered chair frame.
+Last week we shared our first major re-upholstery video, and today we’re back to finish up that project and show you how to sew the seat and backrest cushions for your newly reupholstered chair frame.
 These cushions sew together like most box cushions; they just have a few added curves so if you can sew a simple cushion you can tackle this project.

 Before you start patterning your cushions, it’s a good idea to put the old cushions back on the chair frame and inspect their fit.
 When we did this, we noticed that the seat cushion stuck out a little far over the chair base.
 We made a note of this right on the old fabric to remember to pattern our cushion about a half-inch smaller at the front.
 It’s also a good idea to feel around the cushion for any lumps or inconsistencies in the foam.